ravikirankrishnaprasad/llamaindex-rag-assistant/README.md

 An **AI-powered conversational agent** built using the **ReAct (Reason + Act) pattern** and **Retrieval Augmented Generation (RAG)** with **LlamaIndex, OpenAI, and Chainlit**.

+This project demonstrates how combining **reasoning with retrieval** is one of the **great ways to solve the hallucination problem** in LLMs — by grounding answers in real, verifiable knowledge.

 With this app, users can dynamically index Wikipedia topics via prompts like `please index: <topic>` and get **fact-grounded, context-aware answers**.

 ---